-At one point in time, this trail was considered the best in the canyon.
+At one point in time, this trail was considered the best in Grand Canyon National Park.
 Some sections of the trail are still paved with stones that were laid by the Santa Fe Railroad 100 years ago.
-On the Just Roughin’ It Grand Canyon Hermit Trail backpacking trip, you have a chance to see one of the largest rapids on the Colorado River, as well as an opportunity to explore parts of the Grand Canyon's history.
+Hike to camp on day one and this will be your home for 2 nights - giving a full day to relax or explore some side canyons - on and off trail.
+On the Grand Canyon Hermit Trail backpacking trip, you have a chance to see two of the largest rapids on the Colorado River (and be part of the Mile Deep Club), as well as an opportunity to explore parts of Grand Canyon's history - the old Santa Fe Railroad camp.
 These areas hold all the ingredients for what a vacation should be–unforgettable!

-After picking you up from your hotel, we head to the Hermit trailhead on the South Rim of Grand Canyon, where we hike 8.2 miles (13.2 km) to the campground at Hermit Creek, 3,740 ft (1140 m) below the rim.
-The average hiking time to the campsite is about 6 - 7 hours and along the way we pass two of the best collections of fossils on any trail in the canyon.
+You will need to the Hermit trailhead on the South Rim of Grand Canyon, where you will hike roughly 9 miles to the campground at Hermit or Monument Creek, 3,740 ft (1140 m) below the rim.
+The average hiking time to the campsite is about 6 - 7 hours and along the way you pass two of the best collections of fossils on any trail in the canyon.

 Shed your large packs today and take a day hike!
-You can head to the Colorado River at Hermit Rapids, and other points of interest.
-On many occasions, we will see a rafting trip run the rapids while hanging out on the beach.
-We can also hike along the Tonto trail to some out of the way places or do some off-trail hiking up Hermit Creek.
+You can head to the Colorado River at Hermit and Granite Rapids, and other points of interest.
+On many occasions, you will see a rafting trip run the rapids while hanging out on the beach.
+You can also hike along the Tonto trail to some out of the way places or do some off-trail hiking up the creeks.
 There are many exploring opportunities in this region and this day can also be used to relax at camp by the creek.

 Share your experience!
 Review this trip